Why You NEED A Bullet Journal In Your Life

 - Daily Log

-- What to do at the end
+- What to do when you reach the end

 So what exactly is a Bullet Journal?